qqqlab/madflight/readme.md

   - `cli` Command Line Interface for debugging, configuration and calibration
   - `cfg` Read and save configuration to flash
   - `hw` Hardware specific code for STM32, RP2040 and ESP32
-- Most modules are interfaced through a global object, for example `imu.gx` is the current gyro x-axis rate in degrees per second for the selected IMU chip.
+- Most modules are interfaced through a global object, for example the `imu` object has property `imu.gx` which is the current gyro x-axis rate in degrees per second for the selected IMU chip.
-- The header `src/interfaces.h` defines the module interfaces.
+- For a quick overview of the objects, see header `src/madflight/interfaces.h` which defines the module interfaces.
-- The module implementations are in subdirectories of the `src` directory.
-Here you find the module header file, e.g. `src/imu/imu.h`.
-There might also be an .ino module test program, e.g. `src/imu/imu.ino`.
+- The module implementations are in subdirectories of the `src/madflight` directory.
+Here you find the module header file, e.g. `src/madflight/imu/imu.h`.
+There might also be an .ino module test program, e.g. `src/madflight/imu/imu.ino`.
 - The module files are usually header only, that is, the header also includes the implemention.

 ## Connecting the IMU Sensor